acidmasculinity/acidmasculinity.github.io/_disengage/media/camus.md

 authors:
   - Camus, Albert
 title: "The Stranger"
-other: Translated by Matthew Ward
+other: Translated by Stuart Gilbert
-year: 1989
+year: 1946
+publisher: "A. A. Knopf"
 ---

+An existentialist classic tackling themes of alienation and nihilism.